Skip to main content

 An endoscopic rhizotomy is a minimally invasive procedure that helps doctors directly visualize the medial neural structures to perform ablation of the nerves responsible for pain in degenerative joint diseases.
 Endoscopic rhizotomy aims to turn off these nerves so that the patient doesn’t feel the pain.
 It also maintains your spinal mobility for a long time.

 The pain relief through endoscopic rhizotomy lasts for many years.
 The process is completed within 60 minutes.
-Usually, the patient stays awake during the procedure, but in some conditions, the doctor may administer a mild sedative for the patient’s comfort.
+Usually, the patient stays awake during the procedure, but the doctor may administer a mild sedative for the patient’s comfort in some conditions.
 You may feel pain during the rhizotomy, but no pain since only a tiny incision is made.

-Endoscopic rhizotomy has a high success rate, and the patient may return to normal life within one or two days.
+Endoscopic rhizotomy has a high success rate, and the patient may return to everyday life within one or two days.
 The surgery also has minimal complications and long-term pain relief effects.

 7. Intradiscal Electrothermal Annuloplasty (IDET)

 In IDET, the doctor inserts a needle into the patient’s lumbar disc area and passes a catheter through it.
-Then, they heat the outer area of the disc space (annulus).
-This makes the collagen fibers of the disc thickened, which in turn heals painful tears and relieves pain.
-The doctor also cauterizes the patient’s nerve endings to make them less pain sensitive.
+Then, they heat the outer region of the disc space (annulus).
+This thickens the disc’s collagen fibers, which heals painful tears and relieves pain.
+The doctor also cauterizes the patient’s nerve endings to make them less pain-sensitive.

 IDET is an outpatient procedure, meaning you can go home right after the procedure.
 However, it may not give effective results for every patient.
 People with mild degenerative disc disease usually respond better to the treatment than those with severe degenerative disc disease.